MikheyevLab/ecology-textbook/book/content/modeling_single_population.md

 \frac{1}{N}\frac{\Delta N}{\Delta t}=f(N)
 $$ (Equation_4.3)

 The higher-order terms in Equation {eq}`Equation_4.2` could refine population projections if there were enough data to determine them.
-They are not really needed, however, because straight-line parts can be pieced together to form a general population growth curve, as in {ref}`Figure 4.4 <fig_4_4>`.
-And as human population growth in {ref}`Figure 6.3 <fig-6_3>` will show, a piecewise approach can more closely approximate the real situation.
+They are not really needed, however, because straight-line parts can be pieced together to form a general population growth curve, as in {numref}`Figure %s <fig_4_4>`.
+And as human population growth in {numref}`Figure %s <fig_6_3>` will show, a piecewise approach can more closely approximate the real situation.

 Moreover, blending separate versions of Equation {eq}`Equation_4.1` can generalize to either the Hutchinson or Kolomorgov forms, {eq}`Equation_4.2` and {eq}`Equation_4.3`, as you will see in [Chapter 18]().